bassoy/OpenCL-Wrapper/Code/README.md

 Folders
 --------------
-In order to be able to 'make' the 'libOclWrapper.a', a certain folder layout exist.
-After cloning the project, 'build' and 'lib' folders need to be added.
+In order to be able to 'make' the 'libOclWrapper.a', a certain folder layout must exist.

 * inc
 	* Contains all C++ headers '*.h'